-The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit before tax.
-There is no impact on the Group's equity.
-The Group considers the reasonably possible changes in interest rates to be a change in 25 basis points.
+The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's and Company's profit before tax.
+The Group and Company consider the reasonably possible changes in interest rates to be a change in 25 basis points.